MesutHakanTaskiner/AI_Chatbot_With_LTM/README.md

 2. Open .env and replace the placeholder API_KEY value ("GEMINI_API_KEY") with your actual Gemini API key.
 Adjust settings and configurations as needed by editing `utils/config.py`.

-## Contribution
-Contributions are welcome.
-Please fork the repository and submit a pull request with your proposed changes.

 ## Docker
 This project can be run inside a Docker container.
 The provided Dockerfile (and its duplicate "dockerfile") uses the python:3.11-slim image to create a lightweight container.
 It sets the working directory to /app, installs dependencies from requirements.txt, copies the project files, and runs the application with uvicorn on port 8000.

 To build and run the Docker container using the Dockerfile: